Dynamite Headdy

-Dynamite Headdy (Note: In Japanese: (ダイナマイトヘッディー, Dainamaito Heddī)) is a 1994 platform game developed by Treasure and published by Sega for the Sega Genesis.
+Dynamite Headdy (Note: In Japanese: (ダイナマイトヘッディー, Dainamaito Heddī)) is a 1994 platform video game developed by Treasure and published by Sega for the Sega Genesis.
 The game follows a puppet named Headdy in his efforts to stop an evil puppet king from taking over his world.
 Headdy can throw his head at enemies to defeat them and use it to pull himself to various areas and move objects.
 The player can find a wide variety of "heads" which act as power-ups that provide different effects and alter gameplay.

 Dynamite Headdy received positive reviews from critics, who highlighted the game's originality and creativity in distinguishing it among other games in the platform genre.
 They also commended Treasure for demonstrating their technical expertise with impressive graphical effects and building on the success of their earlier game Gunstar Heroes (1993).
 Dynamite Headdy has been cited as one of the best games on the Genesis, and has since been included in multiple compilations of Genesis games.
 An 8-bit port was released for Game Gear, which itself served as the basis for a Master System port released in Brazil.